biotecnologiamicrobianaunalmed/Plant-Virus-Detection-Pipeline/README.md

 **3. R project**

-To download [R project](https://cran.r-project.org/mirrors.html) please choose your preferred CRAN mirror in the official page and the select the correct version for you operative system.
+To download [R project](https://cran.r-project.org/mirrors.html) please choose your preferred CRAN mirror in the official page and then select the correct version for you operative system.

 **4. RStudio**